aidanfoo96/MINUUR/README.md

 #### HUMAnN3 Database
 [Humann3](https://github.com/biobakery/humann) requires two databases, the ChocoPhlAn database and translated search databases.
 The choices of databases and download links are available on the github page above.

+### Running Snakemake
+Once the configuration file has been configured to the users choosing (see WIKI), run `snakemake -np` to test the pipeline runs as expected.
+Use `snakemake --cores N --use-conda` to run the pipeline, with `N` denoting the number of cores for parrelization.
+If no parrelization is required, use `--cores 1`.